hackjutsu/personal-blog/source/_posts/BitTiger Geeks Ranking.md

 ```
 The `<input>` element is the most important form element.
 Form elements are different types of input elements, checkboxes, radio buttons, submit buttons, and more.

-> Checkout this link for more information about [HTML Forms](http://www.w3schools.com/html/html_forms.asp).
+> Check out this link for more information about [HTML Forms](http://www.w3schools.com/html/html_forms.asp).

 ## CSS
 CSS (Cascading Style Sheets) is a stylesheet language that describes the presentation of an HTML document.